-Sarah was for many years active in amateur theatre, and lists among her hobbies theatre, history, music, and old houses.
-Much of her inspiration comes from the histories and atmospheres of old buildings, which is strongly apparent in many of her settings – Infanger Cottage in Song of the Damned, Twygrist Mill in Spider Light, and the Victorian music hall, Linklighters, in Music Macabre.
+For many years Sarah was active in amateur theatre, and lists among her hobbies theatre, history, music, and old houses.
+This fascination with old buildings is strongly apparent in many of her settings – Infanger Cottage in Song of the Damned, the eerie old watermill, Twygrist, in Spider Light, and the haunted Charect House in Property of a Lady.

-Music also influences a number of her plots: the eerie death lament ‘Thaisa’s Song’ in The Bell Tower, the music hall songs in Ghost Song and Music Macabre, and the creation of the scandalous 19th-century violinist, Roman Volf, in Death Notes.
+Music has certainly influenced a number of her plots: the eerie death lament ‘Thaisa’s Song’ in The Bell Tower, the sinister ‘Dark Cadence’ in The Devil’s Harmony, and the story of the scandalous 19th-century violinist, Roman Volf, in Death Notes.

 ‘It was hard choosing just one of Rayne’s supernatural thrillers – they are all superb…‘